-Each parcel or lot of land is described in the Assessment Roll by reference to its parcel number as shown on the Assessor's Maps of the County of Alameda for the fiscal year 2020.
+Each parcel or lot of land is described in the Assessment Roll by reference to its parcel number as shown on the Assessor's Maps of the County of Alameda for the fiscal year 2021.
 For a more particular description of said property, reference is hereby made to the deeds and maps on file and of record in the office of the County Recorder of the County.

-I hereby place opposite the Assessor Parcel Number for each parcel or lot within the Assessment Roll, the amount of the assessment for the fiscal year 2021 for each parcel or lot of land within the City of Berkeley Street Lighting Assessment District 2018.
+I hereby place opposite the Assessor Parcel Number for each parcel or lot within the Assessment Roll, the amount of the assessment for the fiscal year 2022 for each parcel or lot of land within the City of Berkeley Street Lighting Assessment District 2018.

-Dated: , 2020
+Dated: , 2021

-Nisha Patel, RCE 72491 Engineer of Work Filed in the office of the City Clerk of the City of Berkeley, Alameda County, California, this , 2020 day of , 2020.
+Joseph Enke, RCE 49027 Engineer of Work Filed in the office of the City Clerk of the City of Berkeley, Alameda County, California, this day of , 2021 day of , 2021.